ryancoffee/edgeml_fes/README.md

 # edgeml\_fes
 EdgeML for Fusion Energy Science project
+This branch `saga` is used for running/reference in the cofeer@saga.gat.com cluster, note the mispelling of my name.

 ## DOE-FES Support
 This work was supported by the Department of Energy, Office of Fusion Energy Science under Field Work Proposal 100636 "Machine Learning for Real-time Fusion Plasma Behavior Prediction and Manipulation."